-PE807 Physical Education I Grade Level: 9, 10, 11, 12
+PE807 Physical Education I Grade Level: 7, 8, 9, 10, 11, 12 Length/Credit: 1 semester - 1⁄2 credit

 Students will develop a plan/participate in a variety of individual, dual, and team sports and activities that expand on and reinforce concepts and skills.
 Students work towards mastering course standards, both academic and physical, through a plan developed with their counselor and implemented outside of the school day.
 Activity logs are required.